mercadopago/devsite-docs/guides/instore-payments/mp-point/create-point-en.md

 Currently, we allow to carry out an integration from any type of external application that can be accessed from the same device where the seller has installed the Mercado Pago Point application:

-- Mobile application for Android or native iOS.
+- Native Android or iOS Mobile application.
-- Mobile Híbirida application.
+- Hybrid Mobile application.
 - Web Application.

 > WARNING